tianchez/Flashcard-web-app/README.md

 # Flashcard-web-app

 This repo is the source code for *QuizMe*, deployed on https://tianchez.github.io/Flashcard-web-app .
+Here are slides that include technical architecture design of QuizMe and how I came up the idea for QuizMe: https://drive.google.com/file/d/1Bc0bVWuYIgEsuUw7uVs4yxVMoNv2vZrc/view?usp=sharing

 ## Intorduction
 With QuizMe, users can create their own flash cards to make quizzes for friends.
 Quizzes can be easily shared to social networking by URL.
 Any users can take quizzes and compete with other players around the world.
 Top users' name will be shown in the score board for each quiz.